-A lack of coverage can be inconvenient in the best of circumstances, but for first responders in an emergency situation it can be hazardous.
+A lack of coverage can be inconvenient in the best of circumstances, but for first responders in an emergency situation, it can be hazardous.
 A poor signal or dead zone can lead to miscommunication between first responders, and even cause casualties when the time of response is critical.
 However, technology can be used to bridge the gaps when necessary.
 Here are a few ways that emergency responders can improve reception in the field.

 The FCC recommends taking the time to prepare for this type of situation, identifying your processes with communication or IT technology in advance.
 Take all necessary actions to protect computers and secure equipment before storms, and back up databases at key moments.
-There are three federal programs in the USA which can provide for call queuing.
+There are three federal programs in the USA that can provide for call queuing.
 The Wireless Priority Service Program can improve connections for authorized national security or emergency preparedness mobile numbers, but these must be prioritized in advance.

 Data Storage Systems